ampyard/facequest/tutorial.md

 <br/>
 To perform verification using Quest you just have to select the folder name from dropdown menus.
 By clicking on the green camera icon you can upload photos that you have to match with your saved photos in your Database.

-After you have selected your photos from your device’s local storage, you see the success message like “Quest is started successfully”.
+After you have selected your photos from your device’s local storage, you see the success message like “Quest started successfully”.
 After some time you see the result in the status section given in this picture with a timestamp, detected faces etc.

 <br/>
 <img class="img-fluid" src="./img/tutorial/quest.jpg" alt="face-verification-logs">